jaquilino/jaquilino.github.io/_posts/2022-12-04-human-variation.markdown

 Citizens of the United States refer to it as a _melting pot_, by which it is meant that the population is a result of the mixing of incoming populations, not the result of a single or a few native populations.
+A melting pot is in opposition to a multi-cultural population.
+_Multi-cultural_ implies society is attempting to exist as multiple cultures, living side-by-side.
+_Melting pot_, on the other hand, refers to the eventual mixing of cultures into a single, mixed whole.
 This, with the reality of the ease with which humans genes which result in the skin color of their children, implies that eventually all American children will be the result of an homogenization